Mountain Scholar FAQ

 Mountain Scholar stores, indexes, distributes, and preserves the scholarship of faculty, researchers, staff, and students of the university in digital form.

-What are the benefits to a scholar who includes his/her work in the CSU Digital Repository?
+What are the benefits to a scholar who includes his/her work in Mountain Scholar?

-- Increased dissemination and impact of your research: the CSU Digital Repository provides high visibility and increased access to your research.
+- Increased dissemination and impact of your research: Mountain Scholar provides high visibility and increased access to your research.
 The descriptive information about your deposited work will be indexed and crawled by Google and other search engines.

 - Increased citation of your research: Research suggests that open access to online articles may increase citation impact by 50-250%, depending on discipline, specialty, and year.

 - Visibility: Presentation and promotion of your individual and department’s research.

 - Persistence: Mountain Scholar provides permanent URLs to your digital research.

 - Preservation: The Libraries is committed to preserving your digital content for long term access and use in Mountain Scholar.

 - Copyright control: Because control of intellectual property has specific legal implications, every situation is unique.
 In some cases, you may retain control and ownership of your research and creative works.
 Even if the work has already been published, many publishers will allow you to deposit it in a digital repository.

 - Maintain the scholarly record: Mountain Scholar provides the infrastructure to collect, preserve, and manage access to this important part of the University’s scholarly record, thus continuing the long term tradition of archives and libraries.